Loop group actions on categories and Whittaker invariants: Introduction

-Coming back to higher representation theory, we would like to add one more item to the above list: given an affine group $G$ of finite type, we wish to make sense of the notion of ``category equipped with a $G$-action".
+Having agreed on the terminology, let us now make sense of the notion of \emph{category equipped with a $G$-action}, where for the moment we assume that $G$ is an affine algebraic group (in particular, $G$ is of finite type).

 To do so, let us mimic the classical setting: the structure of a $G$-representation on a vector space $V$ consists of a coaction on $V$ of the coalgebra $\Gamma(G, \O_G)$ of functions on $G$ with convolution coproduct (i.e., pull-back along the multiplication).

-In our context, one has to replace functions of the group with sheaves: there are thus at least two possible notions of group action, accounting for the two standard sheaf-theoretic contexts of \emph{quasi-coherent sheaves} and \emph{$\fD$-modules} on $G$, both equipped with convolution.
+In our context, one has to replace functions on the group with sheaves: there are thus at least two possible notions of group action, accounting for the two standard sheaf-theoretic contexts of \emph{quasi-coherent sheaves} and \emph{$\fD$-modules} on $G$, both equipped with convolution.

-By definition, categories with a \emph{weak} action are comodules for $(\QCoh(G), m^*)$, whereas categories with a \emph{strong} action (or infinitesimally trivialized action, or \emph{de Rham} action) are comodules for $(\Dmod(G), m^!)$.
+By definition, categories with a \emph{weak} $G$-action are comodules for $(\QCoh(G), m^*)$, whereas categories with a \emph{strong} $G$-action (or \emph{infinitesimally trivialized} action, or \emph{de Rham} action) are comodules for $(\Dmod(G), m^!)$.
 We occasionally denote them by $G \on{-}\mathbf{rep}^{weak}$ and $G \on{-}\mathbf{rep}$, respectively.
 Here $m^*$ (resp., $m^!$) is the quasi-coherent (resp., $\fD$-module) pull-back along the multiplication $m: G \times G \to G$.

-For $G$ of finite type, both $\qcoh(G)$ and $\Dmod(G)$ are canonically self-dual; under this duality, the coproducts specified above get sent to the convolution products in the context of quasi-coherent sheaves or $\fD$-modules, respectively.
+Both $\QCoh(G)$ and $\Dmod(G)$ are canonically self-dual; under this duality, the coproducts appearing above get sent to the convolution products in the context of quasi-coherent sheaves or $\fD$-modules, respectively.
 As a consequence,